 We plan to continue to expand our operations in different geographic areas as we address the growth of our customer base and market opportunities.
 We closed 54 non-performing learning centers for professional education services and opened 4 new centers in 2019.
-We closed 26 such non-performing learning centers and did not open any new centers in 2020.
-There were 130 and 104 learning centers for professional education services as of December 31, 2019 and 2020, respectively.
-We also significantly increased the number of our learning centers exclusively for K-12 education programs from 30 as of December 31, 2017 to 148 as of December 31, 2018, to 217 as of December 31, 2019 and further to 236 as of December 31, 2020.
+We closed 26 non-performing learning centers and did not open any new centers in 2020.
+We closed 9 non-performing learning centers and opened 5 new centers in 2021.
+There were 130, 104 and 100 learning centers for professional education services as of December 31, 2019, 2020 and 2021, respectively.
+We also significantly increased the number of our learning centers exclusively for childhood and adolescent quality education programs from 217 as of December 31, 2019, to 236 as of December 31, 2020, and further to 238 as of December 31, 2021.
 This expansion has resulted, and will continue to result, in substantial demands on our management, personnel and operational, technological and other resources.
 To manage the expected growth of our operations, we will be required to expand our existing operational, administrative and technological systems and our financial systems, procedures and controls and to expand training and management of our growing employee base.
 In addition, the geographic dispersion of our operations requires significant management resources.
 We cannot assure you that our current and planned personnel, systems, procedures and controls will be adequate to support our future operations, or that we will be able to effectively and efficiently manage the growth of our operations or recruit and retain qualified personnel to support our expansion.
 Any failure to effectively and efficiently manage our expansion may materially and adversely affect our ability to capitalize on new business opportunities, which in turn may have a material adverse effect on our financial condition and results of operations.